Portrait of Cardinal Cristoforo Madruzzo

-Portrait of Cardinal Cristoforo Madruzzo is an oil painting by Titian, signed and dated of 1552, which hangs in the São Paulo Museum of Art.
+Portrait of Cardinal Cristoforo Madruzzo is an oil painting by Titian, signed and dated 1552, which hangs in the São Paulo Museum of Art.

 Description

-The youthful prelate, Cristoforo Madruzzo, Prince Bishop of Trent, and afterwards Cardinal, is dressed entirely in black silk, and turns half round to the front as he walks, while he lifts with his hand a red curtain, behind which is seen his writing-table covered with a green cloth.
+The youthful prelate, Cristoforo Madruzzo, Prince Bishop of Trent, and afterwards cardinal, is dressed entirely in black silk, and turns half round to the front as he walks, while he lifts with his hand a red curtain, behind which is seen his writing-table covered with a green cloth.

 Analysis

 This is one of the few examples of a full-length portrait by Titian's hand.
 Giovanni Morelli and Charles Ricketts attributed it erroneously to Moroni.
 The picture affected Ricketts (in reproduction: he had not seen the original) as a late picture by Moroni; he thought it gauche in painting (noting the "clumsy short thumbs") and design.
 This was also the impression of Morelli, basing his opinion upon a photograph.

-Vasari mentions this portrait just after that of the Ambassador Mendozza, done in 1541; and according to Georg Gronau his indication is confirmed by a letter dated July 1642, in which the portrait is mentioned as finished.
+Giorgio Vasari mentions this portrait just after that of the Ambassador Mendozza, done in 1541; and according to Georg Gronau his indication is confirmed by a letter dated July 1642, in which the portrait is mentioned as finished.
 Gronau therefore thought it was produced in the first months of the year 1542.
 An article in the Gazette des Beaux-Arts corrected the date to 1552.
 The work is signed and dated, "1.5.5.2. / TITIAN FECIT".